 - Visitors will not be permitted to visit during Medical Staff Rounds.

-Two individuals may be designated as visitors and may be present at all times.
+- Two individuals may be designated as visitors and may be present at all times.

 Patients for whom support persons have been determined to be essential (medically necessary), including patients with intellectual and/or developmental disabilities and patients with cognitive impairments including dementia.